Joe Fleming provides advice about everything you need to know about treating scoliosis.

 How is Scoliosis Diagnosed?

-Scoliosis can be diagnosed in a number of ways, including the following:
+Scoliosis can be diagnosed in many ways, including the following:

-Doctors will measure the curve of the spine using a method known as the Cobb Method.
-They will diagnose the severity based on the number of degrees the spine deviates to one side.
-A curvature of more than 10 degrees warrants a positive diagnosis, and curves that are greater than 25-30 degrees are considered to be significant.
+Doctors will measure the spine's curve using a method known as the Cobb Method.
+They will diagnose the severity based on how many degrees the spine deviates to one side.
+A curvature of more than 10 degrees warrants a positive diagnosis, and curves more sumptuous than 25-30 degrees are considered significant.
 Curves that are great than 45-50 degrees are considered severe.

 Scoliosis is also often diagnosed in schools using a method known as the Adam's Forward Bend Test.
 The patient will lean forward and bend their waist to 90 degrees.
 This makes it easy to spot abnormal curvatures or asymmetry.

-When it comes to idiopathic scoliosis, back pain is usually the first symptom that people notice.
+Back pain is usually the first symptom that people notice when it comes to idiopathic scoliosis.

 How is Scoliosis Treated?